 This type of trust is created after you die through instructions contained within your will; the transfer of assets cannot happen until the validity of the will has been proved in court.
 Testamentary trusts are irrevocable by nature since the grantor is dead and can't change it.
 Testamentary trusts might work for you if you’re looking for a more cost-effective way to establish a trust.
 It can save money since you won’t need to maintain it while you’re alive.

-A living trust, or inter vivos trust, is created during the grantor’s lifetime.
-(Any trust that is not a testamentary trust is a living trust.)
+A living trust, sometimes called an inter vivos trust, is created during the grantor’s lifetime.
 You can open a revocable living trust or an irrevocable living trust.
 If you want to have more control over your assets and ensure they get to the right people, you might consider a living trust.

 A bypass trust is a planning strategy that can help wealthy married couples minimize estate taxes.
 Also known as an AB trust, the bypass trust consists of two trusts created when one spouse dies: The "A trust", or marital trust, holds assets for the surviving spouse, while the "B trust", also called a credit shelter trust, helps minimize estate tax.